Complex continued fractions, Kleinian and extremal theory for cusp excursions

-for all $n$.
+for all $n\geq 0$.
 The identity

-also holds. \end{proposition} Equation \eqref{equation: increasing denominators} was proved by Hurwitz in \cite{Hurwitz} for $d=1,3$.
+also holds. \end{proposition} The proof of Equation \eqref{equation: increasing denominators} is given in \cite{Hurwitz} for $d=1,3$.
 A discussion of this fact for all algorithms under consideration can be found in \cite{Lakein1973}.
-Equation \eqref{equation: reversing the digits} is a standard result and can be proved by induction. \begin{remark} The values $d= 1,2,3,7,11$ are those for which a Euclidean division algorithm exists for $\mathfrak{o}_d$ with respect to the partial order given by the norm.
-For other values of $d$, the nearest-integer algorithm doesn't converge.
-This is discussed in e.g. \cite{Ei22}. \end{remark}
+Equation \eqref{equation: reversing the digits} is a standard result and can be proved by induction. \begin{remark} The values $d= 1,2,3,7,11$ are those for which a Euclidean division algorithm exists for $\mathfrak{o}_d$ with respect to the partial order given by the absolute value.
+For other values of $d$, the nearest-integer algorithm does not converge.
+This is discussed in, e.g. \cite{Ei22}. \end{remark}

 From this point on, when we refer to the continued fraction expansion of a given complex number, we exclusively mean with respect to the nearest-integer $\mathfrak{o}_d$-continued fraction algorithm for $d=1,2,3,7,11$.